 My healing work resolved things within my heart, but it didn’t resolve anything in Bethany’s heart and it didn’t entitle me to a new relationship with her.
 She still needed to address her own pain, recognize my part in it and choose how that would affect our relationship.

-Bethany’s working diligently on her healing and doing very well.
-My decisions from the past could have permanently damaged our relationship, but as we work through our issues, we’ve become much closer than most mothers and daughters I know.
-Today, we work together to defeat our common enemy of abuse and its effects.
+Bethany diligently worked through her own healing and is doing very well.
+The effects of my past could have permanently wounded my daughter and damaged our relationship, but as we worked through our issues, we’ve become much closer than most mothers and daughters I know.